ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/TAs guide.md

 ## Specific tasks

 - Prepare and present LABs
-  -- eg. brief explanation of the LAB + explain if there's any point that can be tricky.
+  -- e.g. brief explanation of the LAB + explain if there's any point that can be tricky.

 - LABs Code review +++
-  - eg. Feedback on 1 LAB/week (TBC)
+  - e.g. Feedback on 1 LAB/week (TBC)

 - Support students (breakout rooms, Slack...)
-  - eg. if there are questions unanswered on the Slack channel for questions (not just TA, also LT and other students)
+  - e.g. if there are questions unanswered on the Slack channel for questions (not just TA, also LT and other students)

 - Activities
-  - ex. little warmup games, icebreakers
+  - e.g. little warmup games, icebreakers

 - Attendance